koenraadvanmeerbeek/sGlobe-website/content/project/microrefugia/index.md

 +++
 # Project title.
-title = "Microrefugia in Europe"
+title = "Climate change refugia in Europe"

 # Date this page was created.
 date = 2020-11-16T00:00:00